 Ultralight Backpacking Packs

 Weight is so important to many backpackers that a whole category of backpack exists based on this spec alone.
-Ultralight backpacks cut roughly 2 to 3 pounds off the weight of a standard backpacking pack and feature bare-bones organization (the majority have one main compartment, hipbelt pockets, and a few external dump pockets).
-Additionally, they shed pounds with thin yet premium materials (Dyneema and Robic nylon are common) and simple suspension systems that generally include only an aluminum stay and foam backpanel.
+Ultralight packs cut roughly 2 to 3 pounds off the weight of standard models and feature barebones organization—most have a main compartment, one or two hipbelt pockets, and a few external dump pockets.
+Additionally, they utilize thin but ultra-premium materials (Dyneema and Robic nylon are common) and simple suspension systems that generally include only an aluminum stay and foam backpanel.
 As a result, ultralight backpacks do compromise on comfort, especially when your load heads north of 30 pounds.
-But for ounce-counters who prioritize a lightweight load, the difference between a traditional and ultralight backpacking pack can be significant (for a deep-dive into this category, see our article on the best ultralight backpacks).
+But for ounce-counters focused on minimizing weight, the difference between a traditional and UL pack can be significant.
+Just make sure you have the rest of your kit dialed in before charging into the backcountry with an ultralight model, as an overloaded pack can lead to long-term discomfort or pack failure mid-trip (for a deep dive into this category, see our article on the best ultralight backpacks).

 Backpack Durability